Ingegerd Frøyshov Larsen (1937 – present) is a Norwegian physician and endocrinologist.

 Hansen-Larsen-Berg syndrome (1976)

-In 1972, Larsen and Egill Hansen had patients present with an unusual constellation of symptoms at the same time and were both working at Rikshospitalet.
-In 1976 Larsen, Hansen and Kåre Berg described this new syndrome found in 6 females in 2 sibships from a foresting community in eastern Norway with a high degree of consanguinity, and a male from another family.
-In then first paper they described the ophthalmological findings of progressive cone dystrophy.
+In 1972, Larsen and Egill Hansen were working at Rikshospitalet, and both had patients present with an unusual constellation of symptoms.
+In 1976, Larsen, Hansen and Kåre Berg described this new syndrome found in six females in two sibships from a foresting community in eastern Norway with a high degree of consanguinity, and a male from another family.
+In the first paper they described the ophthalmological findings of progressive cone dystrophy.
 The fundi showed attenuated retinal vessels, disc pallor, and a generalized atrophic appearance without pigmentation.
 Photopic function was lost; scotopic function was well preserved.
-Creatine phosphokinase was elevated in the blood of all patients
+Creatine phosphokinase level was elevated in the blood of all patients.

 Six females from two sibships in a family with a high degree of consanguinity and a male from another family are described: all have a new syndrome of total colour blindness (progressive cone dystrophy), liver degeneration and endocrine dysfunction.